sikozonpc/personal-blog/content/posts/message-bus.md

 #### Messages

-These contain the data that is communicated and an ID to identifier the message type, I would recommend having a enum for the message ID since strings are not unique and can easyly be misstyped.
+These contain the data that is communicated between and an ID to identify the message type, I would recommend having an enum for the message ID since strings are not unique and can easyly be misstyped.